Wilston House: Heritage listing

 Wilston House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Wilston House and its grounds (comprising the current grounds associated with 47 Watson Street and remnants of the grounds now located on the Watson Street road reserve) are significant historically as evidence of the early middle-class occupation of the hilltops between Enoggera Creek and Kedron Brook, to the immediate north of Brisbane, and remain important in illustrating 1870s middle-class lifestyle in Brisbane.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Erected c.
 1876, Wilston House is a highly intact, substantial residence, particularly significant for its brick, cedar and slate construction and its Georgian stylistic elements, and important in illustrating the principal characteristics of its type.

-The present grounds, and part of what is now Watson Street road reserve, contain many early plantings associated with Wilston House in the late 19th and early 20th centuries, including a large Moreton Bay Fig (Ficus macrophylla), a Weeping Fig (Ficus benjamina), a Jacaranda and a Tupelo hybrid (Nyssa spp).
+The present grounds, and part of what is now Watson Street road reserve, contain many early plantings associated with Wilston House in the late 19th and early 20th centuries, including a large Moreton Bay fig (Ficus macrophylla), a weeping fig (Ficus benjamina), a Jacaranda and a Tupelo hybrid (Nyssa spp).
 These plantings are significant for what they reveal about species choice and garden design associated with houses of this era and are of aesthetic significance for their contribution to the grounds of Wilston House and also as part of the landmark qualities of Wilston Hill.

 The place is important because of its aesthetic significance.

 Wilston House is significant also for its landmark quality and aesthetic and historic contribution to the Wilston/Newmarket townscape.

-The present grounds, and part of what is now Watson Street road reserve, contain many early plantings associated with Wilston House in the late 19th and early 20th centuries, including a large Moreton Bay Fig (Ficus macrophylla), a Weeping Fig (Ficus benjamina), a Jacaranda and a Tupelo hybrid (Nyssa spp).
+The present grounds, and part of what is now Watson Street road reserve, contain many early plantings associated with Wilston House in the late 19th and early 20th centuries, including a large Moreton Bay fig (Ficus macrophylla), a weeping fig (Ficus benjamina), a Jacaranda and a Tupelo hybrid (Nyssa spp).
 These plantings are significant for what they reveal about species choice and garden design associated with houses of this era and are of aesthetic significance for their contribution to the grounds of Wilston House and also as part of the landmark qualities of Wilston Hill.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-It is significant as a good example of the domestic work of prolific Brisbane architect James Cowlishaw.
+It is an example of the domestic work of prolific Brisbane architect James Cowlishaw.